List of winners of the National Book Award: 1935 to 1941

 The first National Book Awards were presented in May 1936 at the annual convention of the American Booksellers Association to four 1935 books selected by its members.

 Subsequently, the awards were announced mid-February to March 1 and presented at the convention.
-For 1937 books there were ballots from 319 stores, about three times so many as for 1935.
+For 1937 books there were ballots from 319 stores, about three times as many as for 1935.
 There had been 600 ABA members in 1936.

 The "Most Distinguished" Nonfiction, Biography, and Novel (for 1935 and 1936) were reduced to two and termed "Favorite" Nonfiction and Fiction beginning 1937.
 Master of ceremonies Clifton Fadiman declined to consider the Pulitzer Prizes (not yet announced in February 1938) as potential ratifications.
 "Unlike the Pulitzer Prize committee, the booksellers merely vote for their favorite books.
 They do not say it is the best book or the one that will elevate the standard of manhood or womanhood.
 Twenty years from now we can decide which are the masterpieces.
 This year we can only decide which books we enjoyed reading the most."

 The Bookseller Discovery officially recognized "outstanding merit which failed to receive adequate sales and recognition" The award stood alone for 1941 and the New York Times frankly called it "a sort of consolation prize that the booksellers hope will draw attention to his work".

 Authors and publishers outside the United States were eligible and there were several winners by non-U.S. authors (at least Lofts, Curie, de Saint-Exupéry, Du Maurier, and Llewellyn).
 The Bookseller Discovery and the general awards for fiction and non-fiction were conferred six times in seven years, the Most Original Book five times, and the biography award in the first two years only.